Random cubic planar graphs converge to the Brownian sphere: Scaling limit of the 3-connected core with distances induced by the connected graph

-On the other hand, we define $\hKq:=(\cc_q,\hdist)$ to be the random metric graph $(K(\mathfrak{C}_{n,q}),(\ell(e))_{e})$, where $(\ell_e)$ is a collection of i.i.d random variables sampled from $\nustar$.
-We recall that $\nustar$ is the law of the pole-distance of a critical Boltzmann cubic network as defined in Section~\ref{sec:pole_dista}.
+{g@\textbf{3-connected cubic planar graphs}!zzabuseb@\ttt{$\hKq=(\cc_q,\hdist)$}{$\cc_q$ equipped with $\dstar_{\nu_*}$ (see cubic networks for $\nu_*$)}} On the other hand, recall that $\nustar$ is the law of the pole-distance of a critical Boltzmann cubic network as defined in Section~\ref{sec:pole_dista}.
+We define $\hKq:=(\cc_q,\hdist)$ to be the random metric graph $K(\cn^{(q(n))})$, equipped with the first-passage percolation distance obtained from $(\ell(e))_{e})$ where $(\ell_e)$ is a collection of i.i.d random variables sampled from $\nustar$.
 It follows from Lemma~\ref{lem:nustar} that $\nustar$ has exponential tails.
 Since the support of $\nustar$ is by definition included in $[1,\infty)$, all the results obtained in the previous section apply to $\hKq$.
-In particular, by applying Proposition~\ref{prop:2point} twice (once with $\nu$ equals to the Dirac measure on $\{1\}$ and once with $\nu:=\nustar$), there exists a constant $c>0$ (the same as in Proposition~\ref{th:2pointGraph}) such that, for $o,o'$ two random vertices in $\cc_q$ and for every $\eps>0$, we have
+In particular, by applying Proposition~\ref{prop:2point} twice (once with $\nu$ equals to the Dirac measure on $\{1\}$ and once with $\nu:=\nustar$), there exists a constant $c>0$ such that, for $o,o'$ two random vertices in $\cc_q$ and for every $\eps>0$, we have

+We emphasize that in fact this statement serves at the very definition of the constant $c>0$ that appears both in Theorem~\ref{th:scaling3connex} and in Proposition~\ref{th:2pointGraph}.

 To prove Proposition~\ref{th:2pointGraph}, we are going to construct a coupling between $\hKq$ and $\tKq$, so as to minimize the the number of edges whose edge-lengths differ.
 We will then show that, under this coupling, the weighted distance between two random vertices $o,o'$ differs by $o(q^{1/4})$ in probability.